jr-dev1001/OrionForge/README.md

-# Orion-v1 — Virtual Machine Documentation
+# OrionForge — Virtual Machine Documentation

 ## Abstract
 **Orion-v1** is a modular, blockchain-inspired virtual machine designed to serve as the execution layer of decentralized protocols.
 It establishes a foundation for instruction definition, modular architecture, and error-safe execution.
 While lightweight in its current iteration, Orion-v1 is structured to scale into a production-grade virtual machine supporting advanced cryptographic and blockchain-specific operations.